3. EU budget and UK contribution

 This was a benefit to GDP of £1.65 billion a week, or nearly eleven times the weekly net contribution of £152 million (Table 3.1).

-(The estimated benefit in 2021 and 2022 would in practice be less than 4% due to Brexit.)
+(The estimated benefit in 2021 and 2022 would have been less than 4% shown here, due to Brexit.)

 The economic benefits of EU membership come mainly from: